esotericpig/nhkore/README.md

 `$ nhkore -t 300 -m 10 news -D -L -M -d '2011-03-07 06:30' easy -u 'https://www3.nhk.or.jp/news/easy/tsunamikeihou/index.html'`

-Now that the data from the article has been scraped, you can generate a CSV/HTML/YAML file of the words ordered by frequency:
+Now that the data from the article has been scraped, you can generate a CSV/HTML/JSON/YAML file of the words ordered by frequency:

 ```
 $ nhkore sift easy -e csv
 $ nhkore sift easy -e html
+$ nhkore sift easy -e json
 $ nhkore sift easy -e yml
 ```